-Single Origin: This means food comes from one single farm to your kitchen.
-What you get in the supermarket is multi-farm sourced, blended and faceless.
-At Daana, every one of your packet comes from one family farm where it was grown.
-This results in unique and identifiable tastes.
-By providing complete information about the farmer, the farm and its details, we bring you much needed transparency on the source of your food.
+Single Origin: This means food comes from one single farming region and community to your kitchen.
+What you get in the supermarket is a commodity: aggregated, blended and faceless.
+At Daana, we provide you complete information about the farmers, the farm and its details, and bring much needed transparency on the source of your food.
 Check out videos of our farmers on our website, and get to know them.
 They are the real human beings that nourish us everyday.
 We hope that this effort is one small step in changing societal norms that put efficiency, scale, technology and cheap quality (hence low-cost) ahead of health, livelihoods, sustainability and justice.

 Heirloom Seeds, Sustainable Farming: Daana farmers aren’t just organic (growing without synthetic chemicals).
-They follow (often times define) very creative and time-tested methods to minimise use of resources in farming, and enrich the ecosystem in their farms
+They are skilled at the ART of organic farming, using creative and time-tested methods to conserve water, preserve soil fertility, and enrich the biodiversity of their farms.

 - Conserving Seeds: Our farmers select native, hardy varieties of crops to grow.
 These varieties yield very flavourful crops.
 Their drought and disease resistant nature makes them less vulnerable to pest attacks, and to times when water availability is less.
 This removes the stress on the farmer to intervene aggressively for pest attacks, or to be thrown into endless demands for water.
 These seeds are conserved and used for subsequent plantings.
 The entire community participates in a give and take of this treasure.
 No seeds are purchased from outside.
 This also reduces the burden on the farmer who instead would have to buy expensive, non-propagating hybrid varieties sold in the market by seed companies (eg: Bayer, Monsanto)